DavidRichardson02/C-String-Utilities-Library/README.md

 ```

 ## Usage

-Include the necessary headers in your source files:
+To use the library, include the header files in your C source files:
 ```c
 #include "AuxiliaryUtilities.h"
 #include "StringUtilities.h"